The Captain & the Kid: Musicians

-Producer Matt Still noted during an interview that in "Just Like Noah's Ark", Elton's black and white spaniel dog Arthur "barked in the middle of [the recording], because John Mahon was playing a cowbell, and the cowbell freaked him out.
+Producer Matt Still noted during an interview that in "Just Like Noah's Ark", John's black and white spaniel dog Arthur "barked in the middle of [the recording], because John Mahon was playing a cowbell, and the cowbell freaked him out.
 So he ran over to John and started barking at him right in the middle of a take.
 It's funny, just randomly he happened to hit the beats and he barked in time.
 So I recorded it and we actually kept him in there."

 The sampled "woof-bells" can be heard in place of the cowbell on the track.